Subjects

 - Asthma

-- Explain the rationale behind the stepwise approach used in asthma management and demonstrate use of the British Thoracic Society (BTS) guidelines and Scottish Intercollegiate Guidelines Network (SIGN) guidelines to choose treatments for asthma (CR3)
+- Explain the rationale behind the stepwise approach used in asthma management and demonstrate use of the British Thoracic Society (BTS) and Scottish Intercollegiate Network (SIGN) guidelines to choose treatments for asthma (CR3)

 - Explain to a patient the difference between a reliever and preventer inhaler and the use of each in asthma management (CR3)